ermongroup/Sequential-Variational-Autoencoder/readme.md

 - To visualize and plot the autoencoding reconstruction of the model, add ```--plot_reconstruction```
 - To add Gaussian and salt and pepper noise to perform denoise training add ```--denoise_train```
 - To control the number of batches before we visualize and make plots, use ```--vis_frequency=[num_batch]```

+# Related Work

+The baseline architecture used is the [Variational Ladder Autoencoder](https://github.com/ShengjiaZhao/Variational-Ladder-Autoencoder)

+This model can be viewed as a generalization of [Infusion training](https://openreview.net/pdf?id=BJAFbaolg).
+The difference is that for each time step we explicitly learn a latent code rather than using random pixels from ground truth as latent code.